 Work with me privately.

-If you’d like to work directly with me to learn how to keep anxiety from taking over your life without pill popping or new age therapy.
-Book here.
+If you’d like to work directly with me to learn how to keep anxiety from taking over your life without pill popping or new age therapy, schedule your FREE Clarity Session here.

 Loretta Holmes, M.A.
-CMHWC is a Sexual Abuse Recovery & Anxiety Coach at Bella Coaching Services.
+CMHWC is a Life Health + Wellness Coach at Bella Coaching Services.
 Prior to pursuing a career in coaching, Loretta worked as a special education teacher.
-Today, she combines her skills in teaching, psychology, and coaching to help women break free from their pain without pill popping or new age therapy.
+Today, she combines her skills in teaching, psychology, and certified coaching techniques to help women break free from their pain without pill popping or new age therapy.
 Connect with Loretta at firstname.lastname@example.org